iamafansev/vite-spa-template/README.md

 - Dynamic routing with `@tanstack/react-router` with data fetching, methods for checking authorization and error handling.
 - CASL makes it easy to manage and share permissions across UI components
 - Internationalization support using `react-i18next`.
-- State management and data fetching with `URQL`.
+- Data fetching and caching with `@tanstack/query`.
 - FSD architecture for improved scalability and maintainability.

 ## Directory Structure